Llannelongue/sc4rc/docs/index.md

 				<header class="major">
 					<h3>Registration</h3>
 				</header>
-				<p>Registration will be open soon and early-bird tickets will be made available at a discounted rate.
+				<p>Registration will open early November and early-bird tickets will be made available at a discounted rate.
 Discounted options for students will also be available. </p>
 				<ul class="actions">
 					<li><a href="https://indico.cern.ch/event/1526482/page/38180-registration-info" class="button">Register now</a></li>
 				</ul>